cuijialang/VHDLinter/README.md

 - [x] VHDL file names are derived by their entity name
 - [x] Each line must contain only one VHDL statement
 - [x] Source code must not exceed 80 characters per line
-- [x] No TAB characters should be used for indentation
+- [x] No tab characters should be used for indentation
-- [ ] Line must be properly indented with 2 spaces per level of indentation
+- [ ] Lines must be properly indented with 2 spaces per level of indentation
 - [x] Source code should be lower case, except for constant declarations

 ##### Signals, Variables and Constants